protocol/research-website/content/posts/202207-grant-update/index.md

 We're moving our open grants programme to a quarterly evaluation cadence (vs. the previous twice-yearly cadence).
 This will enable faster turnaround time for applicants while making the process less spiky for reviewers.

-### Simplified grant offering
+### Rationalised grant offering

 A year ago, we introduced a number of new grant typologies.
 Some of these saw significant uptake, whereas others were too complex, too niche, or too hard to administer.
 For that reason, we're scaling down the offering and focusing on the four grant types that received the most interest: doctoral fellowships, postdoctoral fellowships, summer research grants, and sabbatical awards.

 We hope this will reduce applicant confusion and enable more standardised backend processing.
 It certainly makes our [application portal](https://grants.protocol.ai/) look significantly less daunting.

 ### Fixed amounts